 Process & Procedures

-The Off-Campus Study selection process and staff procedures are guided by the vote of the faculty in 1994.
-The Wabash College Off-Campus Study Committee (OCSC) approves student proposals for off-campus study and approves the programs in which students may participate.
+The off-campus study selection process and staff procedures are guided by the vote of the faculty in 1994.
+The Wabash College Off-Campus Study Committee (OCSC) reviews and approves student proposals for off-campus study as well as the programs in which students may participate.
 Acceptable programs must be equivalent to the Wabash curriculum in their academic rigor.

-Students interested in off-campus study should begin planning the completion of their college requirements with their academic advisor during the freshman year, prior to any consideration of off-campus study.
-They should consult with their advisors and professors, the Director of International Programs, and program representatives.
-The application process to study off-campus is outlined at www.wabash.edu/international/ocs.
-This website also provides information regarding possible study abroad programs, the most up-to-date information about requirements, and important deadlines.
-In general, students will make their application online through this website, during the fall semester of their sophomore year.
+Students interested in off-campus study should begin planning the completion of their college requirements (particularly their major/minor requirements) with their academic advisor during the freshman year, prior to any consideration of off-campus study.
+They should consult with their academic advisor, major/minor advisors, the Director of International Programs, and program representatives.
+The off-campus study application process is outlined on the International Center's website.
+This website also provides information regarding off-campus study programs, the most up-to-date information about requirements, and important deadlines.
+Students will make their application through this website during the fall semester of their sophomore year.
 Wabash students study off campus in either the fall or spring semester of the junior year.

-Only students approved by the OCSC may apply Wabash financial aid towards the costs of their off-campus program and only for the committee-designated semester or semesters.
-To the greatest extent possible, the amount and distribution of credit must be discussed and determined in cooperation with the International Center, the Registrar, and the academic departments involved.
+Only students approved by the OCSC may apply Wabash financial aid towards the costs of their off-campus program and only for the committee-designated semester and program.
+To the greatest extent possible, the amount and distribution of credit must be discussed and determined in cooperation with the academic departments involved, the Registrar's Office, and the International Center.
 There is a clearly-outlined advising and application procedure for interested students to follow.
 With the exception of courses taken at American University (Washington, D.C.), grades from off-campus study programs do not transfer or affect the Wabash GPA.

 Evaluation of Applications

-The Off-Campus Study Committee evaluates applications according to the following:
+The Off-Campus Study Committee (OCSC) evaluates applications according to the following:

-• Students must have junior status during their semester off campus.
-The committee will not approve a course of study that would delay graduation.
+- Students must have junior status during their semester off campus.
+The OCSC will not approve a course of study that would delay graduation.

 Orientation and Reentry

-The Committee conducts pre-departure orientation programs to aid students in preparing for off-campus study.
+The International Center conducts pre-departure orientation programs to aid students in preparing for off-campus study.
 It also conducts re-entry programs to facilitate the readjustment/reintegration of students returning from off-campus study.
 Students who have been approved for off-campus study are required to attend these programs.
-The Committee also seeks to evaluate off-campus programs by having returning students fill out an evaluation questionnaire and discussing their experiences with at least one member of the Committee.
+The Off-Campus Study Committee also seeks to evaluate off-campus programs by having returning students fill out an evaluation questionnaire and discussing their experiences with one of the International Center's staff members.

 Some Other Guidelines

-Wabash College expects the student to earn at least four (4) course credits and he may not transfer more than five (5) while on off-campus study.
+Wabash College expects the student to earn at least four (4) course credits, and he may not transfer more than five (5), while on off-campus study.
 (Note: students on programs of less than a semester’s duration will generally receive fewer credits than they would earn in a semester.)
-Credit will not be given for pre-professional courses (e.g., law, business).
+Credit will not be given for pre-professional courses (e.g., law or business).

 Students must obtain at least a C- grade average to receive credit for courses taken while on off-campus study.
 With the exception of courses taken at American University (Washington, D.C.), grades do not appear on the transcript and do not affect the students’ GPAs.
 Each course must be equal to or greater than three (3) semester hours in order to yield one full Wabash course credit.

 Students are responsible for their personal conduct and remain subject to the Gentlemen’s Rule.
-Students are responsible for applying to the off-campus study program for which they seek approval, bearing in mind that in some cases program application deadlines may need to be met prior to a student’s final approval of the OCSC.
+Students are responsible for applying to the off-campus study program for which they seek approval, bearing in mind that in some cases program application deadlines may need to be met prior to a student’s final approval of the Off-Campus Study Committee.

 Course Approval, Pre-Registration, and Off-Campus Study Transcripts

-Students must have preapproval for courses to be taken during off-campus study.
+Students must have pre-approval for courses to be taken during off-campus study.
 Courses for the major or minor must be approved by the chair of those departments.
-Distribution courses will be approved by the Registrar.
-During the semester off campus, students must provide an accurate listing of their registered courses to the Registrar prior to pre-registration for their following Wabash semester.
+Distribution courses will be approved by the Registrar's Office.
+Courses pertaining to Science, Mathematics, and Foreign Language must be approved by the chair of those departments.

 Upon completion of off-campus study, the student should request that an official transcript from his program be sent to the Wabash Registrar.
 These official transcripts must be received prior to pre-registration for the second semester following the off-campus study experience.